Khadijakhanbme/Multimodal-fNIRS-Processing-Pipeline/README.md

 # Dataset

-The processing pipeline was developed and evaluated using multimodal recordings collected from **13 healthy participants** during a working memory experiment (https://github.com/Khadijakhanbme/N-back-Cognitive-Load-Task.Due to ongoing research and manuscript preparation, the dataset is **not publicly available** at this time.
+The processing pipeline was developed and evaluated using multimodal recordings collected from **13 healthy participants** during a working memory experiment (https://github.com/Khadijakhanbme/N-back-Cognitive-Load-Task).
+Due to ongoing research and manuscript preparation, the dataset is **not publicly available** at this time.

 # Features